cburdine/materials-ml-workshop/MaterialsML/python/python_basics.md

 print('Hello World!')
 ```

-If you don't see an empty cell to type your code into, click on the **+** button at the top lefthand corener to create a new empty cell.
+If you don't see an empty cell to type your code into, click on the **+** button at the top lefthand corner to create a new empty cell.
 Your notebook should now look something like this:

 ![](hello_world.png)